dvlprkrishna/stupidblocker/README.md

-# stupidblocker :no_entry_sign:
+# Stupidblocker :no_entry_sign:

-Block Time killer websites like facebook, quora , etc. to help you focus on stuff that matters to you
+Block Time killer websites like facebook, quora , etc. to help you focus on stuff that matters to you.

+## Installation

+Download ```StupidBlocker.crx``` and drag & drop in the manage extension page → [Here]('chrome://extensions/')

+:construction: Work in progress

-:construction: Features that will added later
+Features that will be added soon.

 * Custom website to be blocked
 * Setting / Option Page